Keiren-b/clear_music_edited_files/ReadMe.txt

 7/3/22
 Breitkopf Complete Editions completed

 Now working on concertos ===> All attribute 3 for concerto works should be "orchestral" Let's test the search function with this and change if needed

+One thing to test in search function is finding "concerto like" pieces such as nights in the garden of spain.

+Piano Four Hands and Six Hands Attribute 3 just changed to 'Piano'

+Now going back to fix Column H 'Tags' which should be a combo of composer and instrument.
+When updating, create new blank column.
+Fill with The Excel formula for this " =IF(O2="",S2,IF(S2="",O2,CONCATENATE(O2,", ",S2))) " then copy values into Tags column

+If there are various composers it should be listed as "Various Composers" not just "various"